 Moreover, I tested the travel site homepage in GTMetrix and the score is impressive.
-Basically, the score and loading time depends upon your hosting, location, and other various factors.
-Here in the travel site, I am using GeneratePress Theme, Cloudways Managed Hosting, BunnyCDN, WP Rocket to built and optimize the site.
+Basically, the score and loading time depend upon your hosting, location, and other various factors.
+Here on the travel site, I am using GeneratePress Theme, Cloudways Managed Hosting, BunnyCDN, WP Rocket to built and optimize the site.

 You can access the full documentation at

 docs.generateblocks.com, the in-depth knowledge base including Blocks, Components, and Block Editor section.

 I believe, in the future, you will see more guides on the docs section. so, don’t forget to go through each article before asking for support.